JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 `openssl-3.0.8` and the orange dot is `openssl-1.1`, and the blue dot on the right is just a requirement for `openssl`, and the arrows from the purple and orange dot are a lookup on `$PATH` for `/usr/bin/openssl`.
-Well, since both versions of `openssl` can live at that location, we aren't sure which we will get, and therefore we might get a different component than the one that we actually mean, the way that we identify components in this example is too coarse grained.
+Well, since both versions of `openssl` can live at that location, we are not sure which we will get, and therefore we might get a different component than the one that we actually mean, the way that we identify components in this example is too coarse grained.